Spotlight

 What's in the bulletin?

-- The estimate of payrolled employees in the UK for September 2023 is largely unchanged on the month, down 11,000 on the revised August 2023 figure, to 30.1 million.
-The September 2023 estimate should be treated as a provisional estimate and is likely to be revised when more data are received next month.
+- The early estimate of payrolled employees for February 2025 increased by 21,000 (0.1%) on the month and increased by 66,000 (0.2%) on the year to 30.4 million.
+The February 2025 estimate should be treated as a provisional estimate and is likely to be revised when more data are received next month.

 Time series related to Employment and employee types